danieljprice/phantom/docs/disc.rst

 called disc.discparams) that contains some of the parameters used to initialise the disc setup.

 For a circumbinary disc the equation of state is set to a vertically isothermal equation of state (ieos=3) where the radius is taken with respect to *the coordinate origin*.
-See :doc:`Equations of state available in Phantom <Equations of state available in Phantom>`
+See :doc:`Equations of state available in Phantom <eos>`

 check the .in file and proceed to run phantom
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~